zu1k/srun/README.md

 This method is similar to the first method, except that it saves you the trouble of manually querying all the IPs.

-SDUSRun will query all the legitimate IPs in advance and then print a list of IPs for you to choose from.
+SDUSrun will query all the legitimate IPs in advance and then print a list of IPs for you to choose from.

 ```sh
 $ ./sdusrun login -u USERNAME -p PASSWORD --select-ip